Kun (Byeonggeun) Heo

 Welcome!
 I am a postdoctoral fellow in the Department of Government at the London School of Economics and Political Science.

-I have successfully defended my PhD and expect to receive my degree in Politics from NYU in Spring 2025.
+I have successfully defended my PhD in Politics and expect to receive my degree from New York University in 2025.

 Prior to beginning my doctoral studies, I earned my Bachelor's degree in Political Science and International Relations from Hanyang University in Seoul, South Korea, in 2018.